 - Access to policy roundtables and bespoke events throughout the year

-Tailored coursework and graduate certificate at the George Washington University
+Tailored coursework and graduate certificate at a top-ranked DC based university.

 Speaker Series with executives across the Milken Institute network

 Regulatory modules at the U.S. SEC

 Work placements across 50+ institutions in the U.S. financial industry

 Tailored training sessions for effective leadership and management

 Networking opportunities with industry leaders

 Biennial alumni retreats featuring leading decision-makers in participating countries